JackWink/tweakable/README.md

         compile 'com.android.support:appcompat-v7:22.2.0'

         compile files('libs/tweakable-0.0.1-SNAPSHOT.jar')
-        apt files('libs/tweakable-annotation-processor.jar')
+        apt files('libs/tweakable-annotation-processor-0.0.1-SNAPSHOT.jar')
     }

-#### Setup
+#### Android Manifest Setup

-Call `Tweakable.init(Context context)` when the app starts to inject the present values (or default values) from shared preferences to static fields.
-Tweakable will start listening for the phone to shake and show a preferences screen to the user.

 Be sure to add the TweakActivity to your AndroidManifest.xml:

     <activity android:name="com.jackwink.tweakable.TweaksActivity">
     </activity>

+#### Application Setup

+Call `Tweakable.init(Context context)` when the app starts to inject the present values (or default values) from shared preferences to static fields.
+Tweakable will start listening for the phone to shake and show a preferences screen to the user.

 #### Field Annotations - Tweakable Values